lele0108/portfolio/README.md

 portfolio
 =========

 My personal website.
-Currently 3 hours into mocking of PSD, and 3 hours of coding.
-Warning: website currently explodes!
+Currently 3 hours into mocking of PSD, and 6 hours of coding.
+Near completion.

+Also a simple version of my website, as a placeholder while I was making the main one.
+It is in the folder /simple.